Jpja/BTC-and-XCP-Passphrase-Tools/README.md

 Generates a 12-word passphrase from a text input.
 The passphrase can be used in Counterwallet, XCP Chrome Wallet and GetGems Messenger.

  * It can be used as a sort of brain wallet.
 I advice against using it as such, but feel free to play around.

+###Formatted###

+Generates a 12-word passphrase with words only of a specified length.

+ * It can be useful for example for a mobile app where a shorter passphrase is needed to fit the screen.
+ * The downisde is security.
+Only a subset of the dictionary is used, hence significantly fewer possible combinations.

+###Dictionary###

+Displays all the 1626 words used to generates a 12-word passphrase.